-Examining students and employees' motivation to use AOD, particularly as the nation is resuming prepandemic levels of activity, could inform PPSC's AOD education plan and enhance the efficacy of its AOD programming.
+Examining students and employees' motivation to use AOD could inform PPSC's AOD education plan and enhance the efficacy of its AOD programming.
 A study on people's drinking behavior early in the pandemic (March 2020), indicated that while consumption overall did not increase during that time, people's motivation for drinking became more oriented to coping (Prestigiacomo et al., 2021).
 A study about binge drinking behavior in adults in the U.S. during the pandemic found that lockdown orders and a prior depression diagnosis were specific indicators that coincided with an increase in binge drinking (Weerakoon et al., 2021).

 One of the College's larger challenges has been to assess the effectiveness of its programming related to AOD abuse prevention within the community.
-In light of the developing body of knowledge related to the implications of AOD use and abuse that coincided with the global pandemic, there is a unique opportunity to gain insight into the motivations PPSC students and staff have to use AOD.
+Considering the developing body of knowledge related to the implications of AOD use and abuse that coincided with the global pandemic, there is a unique opportunity to gain insight into the motivations PPSC students and staff have to use AOD.
 Once there is a clear sense of why people use AOD, the College is better positioned to offer healthier alternatives.